• Skip to primary navigation

 These greens have a fresh and crisp texture with a mild, sweet flavor.

-A popular way to eat them is in salads, stir-fries and sandwiches.
+A popular way to eat them is in salads, stir-fries and sandwiches - or compare legumes with a split pea vs lentil comparison guide.

-These vibrant greens are full of vitamins A, C and K, as well as fiber and antioxidants.
+These bright greens are full of vitamins A, C and K, as well as fiber and antioxidants.

 Folate and iron levels are high, which helps maintain healthy blood cells and prevents anemia.